sbd-community/handbook/docs/tools/static-and-dynamic-analysis.md

 ---
 # Tools: Static & Dynamic Analysis (SAST / DAST)

-**Static Application Security Testing (SAST)** and **Dynamic Application Security Testing (DAST)** are core components of a secure development lifecycle.
-These tools help manufacturers meet the **[Cyber-Resilience Act's](../standards/eu/cra-overview.md)** requirement to deliver products "without any known exploitable vulnerabilities" ([CRA Annex I.I.2(a)][cra_annexI]) by finding security flaws before a product is shipped.
+## 1. The 'Why': Automating Code Security for Compliance

+Automated security testing is a cornerstone of any modern, secure development lifecycle.
+Static and Dynamic Application Security Testing (SAST/DAST) tools provide the continuous, automated analysis needed to find and fix vulnerabilities early, making them essential for meeting the stringent requirements of the **[Cyber-Resilience Act (CRA)](../standards/eu/cra-overview.md)**.

+### 1.1.
+The Regulatory Requirement

+These tools directly help manufacturers provide evidence for several of the CRA's essential requirements as detailed in Annex I:

+-   **No Known Exploitable Vulnerabilities ([§ 1 (2)(a)][cra_annexI])**: This is the most direct application.
+SAST and DAST are the primary methods for automatically discovering vulnerabilities in your own code before the product is shipped.
+-   **Integrity Protection ([§ 1 (2)(f)][cra_annexI])**: SAST, in particular, helps ensure the integrity of code by identifying weaknesses and potential backdoors that could be used to tamper with software.
+-   **Exploit Mitigation ([§ 1 (2)(k)][cra_annexI])**: BSI TR-03183-1 requires that products "use and enable modern exploit mitigation techniques" ([REQ_ER 12][bsi_tr_03183_p1]).
+SAST tools can verify that compiler-level protections (like stack canaries and ASLR) have been correctly enabled during the build process.

+### 1.2.
+What are SAST & DAST?

--   **SAST** tools analyze source code, bytecode, or binaries without executing them.
+-   **SAST (Static Application Security Testing)** tools analyze source code, bytecode, or binaries without executing them.
 They are excellent at finding issues like SQL injection, buffer overflows, and insecure coding patterns early in the CI/CD pipeline.
--   **DAST** tools test a running application from the outside, simulating attacks to find vulnerabilities that only appear at runtime, such as authentication flaws or server misconfigurations.
+-   **DAST (Dynamic Application Security Testing)** tools test a running application from the outside, simulating attacks to find vulnerabilities that only appear at runtime, such as authentication flaws or server misconfigurations.

+## 2. SAST & DAST Tooling

+The following table provides a non-exhaustive list of popular open-source and commercial tools.

 | Tool | Type | Description |
 | :--- | :--- | :--- |